TheCompSciNoob/friendly-octo-waddle/README.md

 pod install
 ```
 Open the project with XCode, and deploy it to your device.\
-Open the app, go to "Configure Sensors", and connect to your MetaWear sensor.
-Now you can explore different features of the app.
+In the app, go to "Configure Sensors", and connect to your MetaWear sensor.
+Now you're all set!

 # Built with